devMunyi/puppeteer-web-automation/README.md

 # Puppeteer Web Scrapping & Automation
-Using puppeteer to scrap and automate some repetitive web processes
+Using puppeteer to scrap and automate some repetitive web tasks